 Ritual: After a sinful deed, a priest can hear confession in a public place, and prescribe a task to do as penance.
 If done, the task will erase a sin from the confessor’s soul, but if he does not complete the penance assigned to him he cannot ask for further forgiveness.

 Effect: Upon completing the penance, the penitent loses all Depravity gained from the confessed act.
 A penance that is too light will not remove any Depravity.
 If the penitent performs sins of the same category before completing his penance, the Atonement automatically fails.
 The priest cannot use this on themselves.

 Atoning for a large number of sins, or the Wicked Flaw may be atoned for as a “Lifetime of Sin” and the Atonement must as such be a lifelong commitment, such as joining the priesthood, or submitting to some eternal vow, such as a vow of poverty.
 The petitioner must accept the Beholden flaw (Minor) and a new Belief relating to their oath to change their ways.
 Upon doing so, the Wicked Flaw is removed, and the Depravity is removed if the Belief is left unbroken for at least a year.

-All Atonements require the Staff to be notified of their terms when assigned, and their completion for record keeping.
 Note that the Depravity gained for the specific sinful act is removed, not the value of Depravity that the act is worth.
 Thus, if a character that already had Wrath 2 were to commit murder, moving to Wrath 3, then atone successfully, they would return to Wrath 2, not Wrath 0.
 Each sinful deed needs to be atoned separately, and thus even successful Atonement may not remove any Depravity, instead moving the character closer to a day when it will.

 A Priest who restores a soul to perfect purity, with no Depravity, by administering Atonements, receives a Priest Achievement.
 This may be earned once per purified character.